He was a singer-songwriter, film producer and author born James William Buffett in Pascagoula, Mississippi who grew up beside Mobile Bay, Alabama.

 Never stopping recording he released the albums Christmas Island and the children’s Parakeets and in 1997 he became involved in writing for theatre in collaboration with Herman Wouk with the result being a musical based on Don’t Stop the Carnival.

-To date he has released more than 30 albums with many singles hitting the country and/or pop charts including “Cheeseburger in Paradise “, “The Great Filling Station Hold Up”, “Livingston Saturday Night”, “Fins”, “Margaritaville ” and “Come Monday”.
-Moving into the world of film he acted and co-produced Hoot in 2006 as well as writing the soundtrack and he has also appeared in cameos in movies that include Cobb, Hook, Repo Man, From the Earth to the Moon and Congo.
-It has been suggested that he turned down a cameo in Pirates of the Caribbean: The Curse of the Black Pearl.
+He released more than 30 albums with many singles hitting the country and/or pop charts including “Cheeseburger in Paradise “, “The Great Filling Station Hold Up”, “Livingston Saturday Night”, “Fins”, “Margaritaville ” and “Come Monday”.
+Moving into the world of film he acted and co-produced Hoot in 2006 as well as writing the soundtrack and he also appeared in cameos in movies that include Cobb, Hook, Repo Man, From the Earth to the Moon and Congo.
+It was suggested that he turned down a cameo in Pirates of the Caribbean: The Curse of the Black Pearl.

-Other business ventures have seen him being a co-owner of the Fort Myers Miracle and Madison Black Wolf minor league baseball teams and under a co-operative agreement with Anheuser-Busch he produced Land Shark Lager under the Margaritaville Brewing label.
-He also owns several stores.
-Much involved in charity work he founded the Save the Manate Club, raised $3.4 million at his Hurricane Relief Concert “Surviving the Storm”, helped fund the “Singing for Change” charity and his devoted fanclub known as “Parrotheads” also carry out their own work for charitable causes.
+Other business ventures saw him being a co-owner of the Fort Myers Miracle and Madison Black Wolf minor league baseball teams and under a co-operative agreement with Anheuser-Busch he produced Land Shark Lager under the Margaritaville Brewing label.
+He also owned several stores.
+Much involved in charity work he founded the Save the Manate Club, raised $3.4 million at his Hurricane Relief Concert “Surviving the Storm”, helped fund the “Singing for Change” charity and his devoted fanclub known as “Parrotheads” also carried out their own work for charitable causes.

 Jimmy Buffett recordings

 Changes in Latitudes, Changes in Attitudes (Jimmy Buffett)

 (ABC Records AB-12305M 14-17207-M/ AB-12305S 14-17207-S) (US promo 45)